 A digital transformation is the complete integration of digital tools and technology into all areas of business leading to a fundamental change in operations and customer service.
 It also refers to a cultural change that requires an organization to continually challenge the status quo, and experiment.

 Overuse of the word ‘digital transformation’ has diluted its significance.
 Since the term is rather broad and encompasses a lot of new and old ideas, sometimes it helps to take a few steps back to understand where you stand on the path of digital transformation.
 Hurdles like budgeting, talent struggles, and culture changes are inevitable for such a change to take place.
-Change in leadership, fresh thinking, innovation of new business models, incorporating digitization of assets and increased use of technology to improve the experience of employees, customers, suppliers, partners and stakeholders all contribute to a digital transformation.
+Change in leadership, fresh thinking, innovation of new business models, incorporating digitization of assets and increased use of technology to improve the experience of employees, customers, suppliers, partners and stakeholders all contribute to digital transformation initiatives.

-How to stay ahead of the competition
+How do you stay ahead of the competition?

 Businesses need to continue evolving to stay ahead of the competition.
 A digital transformation can ensure the survival of a business, especially in a competitive industry.
 These transformations aren’t choices because these are expensive and risky decisions.
 Generally, businesses go through a transformation when they have failed to evolve naturally.
 Big global consultancies such as PWC, Deloitte and Accenture manage transformation programs on behalf of large businesses.
 These transformations take a significant amount of time, resources and cross-functional business skills, which are typically found in global consultancies.